colomemaria/episcanpy-paper/README.md

 The documentation for epiScanpy is available [**here**](https://episcanpy.readthedocs.io/en/latest/).
 If epiScanpy is useful to your research, consider citing [**epiScanpy**](https://www.biorxiv.org/content/10.1101/648097v1).

-Here you can find the analysis of bone marrow cell types measured using scATAC-seq (data from Cusanovich et al. 2018 (CITE)), as well as brain cell types measured using scATAC-seq   (from Cusanovich et al. 2018 (CITE)) and using scRNA-seq (from Saunders et al. 2018 (CITE)).
+Here you can find the analysis of bone marrow cell types measured using scATAC-seq (data from Cusanovich et al. 2018), as well as brain cell types measured using scATAC-seq   (from Cusanovich et al. 2018), PBMC data from Satpathy et al. 2019 as well as 10X 10k cells PBMC data.
+Additionally we provide data integration processing scripts to integrate brain sample from 10X and Fang et al. 2018 as well as PBMC data from 10x 10k PBMC cells and PBMC data from Satpathy et al. 2019.
 Also, we provide the scripts used for the benchmarking of epiScanpy to other scATACseq data processing methods using https://github.com/pinellolab/scATAC-benchmarking implementation (Huidong Chen, Caleb Lareau, Tommaso Andreani, Michael E. Vinyard, Sara P. Garcia, Kendell Clement, Miguel A. Andrade-Navarro, Jason D. Buenrostro & Luca Pinello.
 Assessment of computational methods for the analysis of single-cell ATAC-seq data.
 Genome Biology 20, 241 (2019).).
 You can also find the dockerfile for installation.